-The board encourages individuals and organizations to consider making a gift or bequest to the school system.
-Such gifts foster community support for the schools and improve the school system for the benefit of students and others.
+The board encourages individuals and organizations to consider making a donation of real property, personal property or funds to the school system.
+Donations, whether in the form of a gift or a bequest, foster community support for the schools and improve the school system for the benefit of students and others.
+As an expression of the board’s gratitude, the superintendent shall provide for the appropriate recognition of donors.

-The superintendent shall evaluate any offers of gifts or bequests that are not revenues or gifts of nominal value.

-The superintendent must consider the gift’s suitability, any safety hazards, and the cost of maintaining the gift and then make a recommendation to the board.
+Suitability of Donations

+The superintendent shall evaluate any donation offer in order to determinate whether the donation is suitable for the school or the school system.
+Donations may not conflict with the school system’s educational mission.
+In determining the suitability of a donation intended to benefit any program that is appropriately segregated by gender, such as a school athletic program, the superintendent must consider equity and Title IX issues in relation to overall funding and opportunities for participation.

+Donations of real or personal property will be accepted only if the donor can demonstrate that he or she has clear and free title to the property.
+The superintendent also must consider any safety hazards associated with gifts of real or personal property.
+Donations must not impose any undue financial burden or obligation on the school system.
+Any donation that includes advertisements must be consistent with policy 5240, Advertising in the Schools, and the food and beverage marketing requirements of policy 6140, Student Wellness.

 For computer equipment or other technological resources, the superintendent shall ensure that such items are compatible with minimum hardware and software standards set by the technology director.

-The board will decide whether to accept the gift on behalf of the school system.
+Any donation from an E-rate service provider must comply with gift rules applicable to federal agencies.

+Accepting Donations

-Upon receiving notification of a donor’s intent to offer a gift to a school, a principal shall give written notification to the superintendent that states the nature of the gift and the purpose for which it is donated.
-The superintendent shall ensure that any offered gift imposes no undue financial burden or obligation on the school system.
+Upon receiving an offer of a donation to the school, a principal must give the superintendent written notification that states the nature of the donation and the purpose for which it is donated.
+The principal does not have the authority to accept donations to the school.

-The board establishes the following conditions for the acceptance of gifts.
-Other conditions may be set as the board deems appropriate.

-1. The superintendent may accept gifts on behalf of the board.
-The superintendent shall report any accepted gifts at the next board meeting.
-The board reserves the right to determine in each particular case the appropriateness of any contribution and may accept or reject a contribution as the board sees fit.
+The superintendent may accept donations on behalf of the board.
+The superintendent shall report any accepted donations of more than a nominal value at the next board meeting.
+The board reserves the right to determine in each particular case the appropriateness of a donation and may accept or reject a donation as the board sees fit.

-2. Gifts of real or personal property will be accepted only if the donor can demonstrate that he or she has clear and free title to the property.

-The donor may request that a gift or bequest be designated for use in a particular area.
-However, the board reserves the right to utilize the funds as deemed appropriate.

-3. The specific manner in which funds are expended within a designated area will be determined under the direction of the superintendent.

-4. A gift must not impose any undue financial burden or obligation on the school system.
+Use of a Donation

-5. All supplies and equipment purchased with funds from any donor become the property of the board, and the title to such property vests in the board.
+Unless otherwise specified in a written agreement approved by the board, any accepted donation becomes the permanent property of the school system.
+Anything purchased with donated funds, including funds raised through a crowdfunding campaign, project or platform, become the property of the school system, and the title to such property vests in the board.
+If the board at any time determines that property donated, or acquired with donated funds, is unnecessary or undesirable for public school purposes, the board may dispose of such property in accordance with state law.

-6. The board has no responsibility and makes no promises to continue any program initiated with donor contributions once the donated funds are expended.
+A donor may request that a donation be designated for a particular purpose.
+However, the board reserves the right to utilize the donation as it deems appropriate.
+Any donation constituting revenues will be deposited in the proper account.
+The specific manner in which donated funds are expended for a designated purpose will be determined under the direction of the superintendent.
+The board has no responsibility and makes no promises to continue any program initiated with donor contributions once the donated funds are expended.

-7. Any gift or donation that includes advertisement must be consistent with policy 5240, Advertising in the Schools.

-8. The board may reject any gift or donation that the board determines is in conflict with the educational mission of the school system.

-9. Any gift or donation from an E-rate service provider must comply with gift rules applicable to federal agencies.

-10. Before installation, the superintendent or designee must approve the design, location and construction material of major gifts that will become a permanent part of the school facility or grounds, such as playground equipment, bleachers, scoreboards, outdoor lights or fences, etc. Any such gift also must meet any required safety standards.
+Before installation of major donations that will become a permanent part of the school facility or grounds, such as playground equipment, bleachers, scoreboards, outdoor lights or fences, the superintendent or designee must approve the design, location and construction material.

-Any gift or bequest constituting revenues that is accepted by the board will be deposited in the proper fund.

-The superintendent shall provide for the appropriate recognition of contributors.

-Unless otherwise specified in a written agreement approved by the board, any gift or bequest becomes the permanent property of the school system.
-If the board at any time determines that such property is unnecessary or undesirable for public school purposes, the board may sell such property in accordance with state law.